 Typically, uninsured motorist insurance is divided into three categories:

 Uninsured Motorist Bodily Injury Insurance

 For instance, your car was hit by an uninsured motorist, and your passenger needs urgent medical care.
-The motorist can’t pay the bills.
+The motorist can’t pay for the bills.
 Luckily, your uninsured motorist bodily injury coverage will take care of those bills.

 Underinsured Motorist Insurance

 Sometimes, people purchase insurance, but only to comply with the state requirements.
-For example, according to the Florida Highway Safety and Motor Vehicles, any vehicle registered in Florida must have personal injury protection and property damage liability worth $10,000 each.
+For example, according to Florida Highway Safety and Motor Vehicles, any vehicle registered in Florida must have personal injury protection and property damage liability worth $10,000 each.

 However, if those drivers with minimum coverage total your car and don’t have enough coverage to pay for a replacement, your underinsured motorist insurance will come to the rescue.